savoirfairelinux/dhtnet/README.md

 ### [Dnc: Distributed nc](tools/dnc/README.md)

 dnc is a command-line program that provides network connectivity between peers in a Distributed Hash Table (DHT) network.
-It allows peers to establish connections with other peers and create a TCP socket on a remote devices, similar to the behavior of the traditional nc utility.
+It allows peers to establish connections with other peers and create a TCP socket on a remote device, similar to the behavior of the traditional nc utility.

 ### [Dsh: Distributed shell](tools/dsh/README.md)